Incarcerated for 6 years and counting

 Mr. Carver has always maintained his innocence.
 He has always denied touching or going anywhere near the car.
 This was the first case in North Carolina where an appellate court considered “touch” DNA evidence.

 The Center has been investigating Mr. Carver’s case since 2013.
 Based on DNA evidence, as well as the identification of a number of other investigative flaws, on December 8, 2016, the Center filed a Motion for Appropriate Relief on behalf of Mr. Carver.
-The judge granted an evidentiary hearing, which has not yet been scheduled.
+The judge granted an evidentiary hearing, which is scheduled to begin on April 1, 2019.